 Bee olfactory senses are very well developed, and conversely they have a poor sense of taste.
 They are thought to have around 170 odorant receptors and their sensory organs include their eyes and antennae.
 Their sense of smell is acute, it is well developed both for location of food and also for detecting the pheromones which are emitted by other bees and control colony behaviour.
 Pheromones are a highly advanced method of communication among the social insects, and are chemical substances secreted by the bees to trigger a response from individuals of the same species, to influence their behaviour and the complex behaviours of the honeybee colony as a whole.
 Pheromones can indicate a range of situations and instructions: presence of queen; supersede the queen; attack mode; danger look out; entrance this way; follow me; food this way; swarm now; and so on.
 Because of this each colony has a distinct and identifiable odour to other bees, and recognise their own members as distinct from intruders - contributing to an effective colony defence system.
 With such a well developed sense of smell the need for an acute sense taste is less important, all necessary information coming from smell before reaching the mouth parts.

 Bees have well developed vision, which is necessary and important for all castes of honeybee.
 They have 5 eyes altogether consisting of 2 larger multi-lens compound eyes on the either side of the head for excellent all round vision, and 3 small light sensitive ocelli on top of their head for detecting changes in light to help with escaping danger.
+The two compound eyes can see in detail at close range and can also sense movement and speed of movement at distance, fast moving objects are locked on to while while bee defences are alerted.
 Excellent sight is important for the queen in locating her hive before and after her mating flight, and for workers a keen sense of orientation which is largely visually based to help them orientate very accurately to their home location hive entrance by using a variety of recognised landmarks.
 Lastly for drones to be able to recognise the queen by sight and smell during mating activity.
 Its suspected that the eyes are probably not used inside the colony where it is virtually dark, and that they use their other senses to move around in the hive.

 Navigational sense is more a combination of sight and smell, a very keenly developed sense of direction in the workers.
 They must navigate accurately to find and re-find sources of forage, and they must also communicate the information regarding forage sources to the other foraging workers.
 Worker bees are able to accurately 'measure' both distance and direction, due to their ability to recognise the direction of polarisation of light which is dependent on the relative position of the sun.
 By a combination of repeated movements on the comb known as the 'bee dance', can tell other workers of the distance, direction, type and quality of a potential source of forage.
 In effect this ensures a continuous workforce appraisal of the best sources of forage, its location, and efficient use of the workforce.